pedsmoreira/battlecry/README.md

 * `remove(search: string | number, name?: string): this`: Remove line (`search` method is called to resolve line number)
 * `removeLast(search: string | number, name?: string): this`: Like `remove`, but using `last`

-_Note_: If you attempt to use any text helper in a binary file (such as an image), battlecry will throw an error.
+_Note_: If you attempt to use any text helper in a binary file (such as an image), BattleCry will throw an error.

 # Miscellaneous

 ## Sharing helpers across generators

 It's not uncommon to have multiple generators share similar helpers.
-To facilitate you doing that, you can include files from your battlecry directory directly, without navigating with `..`.
+To facilitate you doing that, you can include files from your BattleCry directory directly, without navigating with `..`.

-If you have a `testHelper.js` file under `battlecry/helpers/testHelper.js` for instance, you could include it as:
+If you have a `testHelper.js` file under `BattleCry/helpers/testHelper.js` for instance, you could include it as:

 ```javascript
 import testHelper from 'helpers/testHelper';